muppet9010/factorio-muppet-streamer/README.md

 Leaky Flamethrower
 ------------------

 Gives the targeted player a flamethrower that shoots in random dirctions for short bursts until the set ammo is used up.
 During this time the player can't do anything to prevent this from happening.
+This is a Time Duration event.

 - Command syntax: `/muppet_streamer_leaky_flamethrower [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments: